zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 ### High level overview of our bridge design

-- For our bridge, source chain represents C-chain and destination chain represents Subnet.
+- For our bridge, the source chain represents C-chain and destination chain represents Subnet.
-- A ERC-20 token on source chain and a native gas token on our destination chain that is mintable, using NativeMinter precompile.
+- A ERC-20 token on the source chain and a native gas token on our destination chain that is mintable, using NativeMinter precompile.
 - Bridge contracts on both chains with custom behaviors for ERC-20 and NativeMinter precompile.
 - An off-chain relayer which is an application that listens to events on both chains.
-On these events, sends transactions to other chain's bridge contract.
+On these events, it sends transactions to other chain's bridge contract.
 For more detail refer to [Relayer](#relayer) part.

 ### Trusted and Trustless Bridges

-In short, bridges allow cross-chain transfers and there are 2 main type of bridges; Trusted and Trustless.
-Trusted bridges depend on a entity and have trust assumptions.
-Trustless bridges do not require trust assumptions to external entites but only to blockchain itself.
+In short, bridges allow cross-chain transfers and there are 2 main types of bridges; Trusted and Trustless.
+Trusted bridges depend on an entity and have trust assumptions.
+Trustless bridges do not require trust assumptions to external entities but only to blockchain itself.
 To get more detail refer to ethereum's official documentation about [bridges](https://ethereum.org/en/bridges/).

 ### Lock-Mint and Burn-Release Mechanisms

-Reason we have choosen these mechanisms is because our ERC-20 token might not be mintable and we are sure that our subnet's gas token is mintable.
+Reason we have chosen these mechanisms is because our ERC-20 token might not be mintable and we are sure that our subnet's gas token is mintable.

 #### How Lock-Mint works:

 - User deposits tokens to the bridge contract, effectively locking it.
 - Relayer detects the transfer event and sends a transaction to the bridge contract that is on the other chain.
-- Bridge contract on the alternave chain mints the token and sends it to the given address.
+- Bridge contract on the other chain mints the token and sends it to the given address.

-We are using Lock-Mint mechanism when we bridge our token from C-chain to Subnet.
+We are using the Lock-Mint mechanism when we bridge our token from C-chain to Subnet.

 #### How Burn-Release works:

-- User deposits tokens to the bridge contract, bridge contract send them to the 0 address, effectively burning it.
+- User deposits tokens to the bridge contract, and the bridge contract sends them to the 0 address, effectively burning it.
 - Relayer detects the transfer event and sends a transaction to the bridge contract that is on the other chain.
-- Bridge contract on the alaternate chain sends the token to the given address, effectively releasing it.
+- Bridge contract on the other chain sends the token to the given address, effectively releasing it.

-We are using Burn-Release mechanism when we bridge our token from Subnet to C-chain.
+We are using the Burn-Release mechanism when we bridge our token from Subnet to C-chain.

 ### Building Blocks of our Bridge

 #### Relayer

 Relayer is an off-chain application that listens for events on both chains.
-Upon events it sends transaction to other chain's bridge contract.
+Upon events it sends transactions to other chain's bridge contracts.
 It has the private key of the bridge contracts' admin account allowing it to mint or release tokens.

 #### Contracts

 We will have bridge contracts on both chains.
-Users will send transaction to these contracts when they want to burn or lock their token on the respective chain.
-When a burn or lock happens these contracts emit an event for relayer to observe.
-When relayer observers the event on one chain, it will call bridge contract on the other chain with either mint or release function.
+Users will send transactions to these contracts when they want to burn or lock their token on the respective chain.
+When a burn or lock happens these contracts emit an event for the relayer to observe.
+When the relayer observes the event on one chain, it will call bridge contract on the other chain with either mint or release function.

 ## Requirements